Ni-karo/Streamlit-QRISPaymentGrowth/README.md

 ### **Contributions**

-Contributions are welcome—whether in the form of Streamlit code improvements, visualization suggestions, or discovering new insights from the dataset.
+Appreciate any form of contribution such as Streamlit code improvements, visualization suggestions, or discovering new insights from data.

 ---